Celebrated Geysha (Geisha) of Tokyo

 For information on Kazumasa Ogawa, click here.

-I believe that a K. Ogawa photograph (apparently not previously published) from this series was later used as a colored albumen photograph in the F. Brinkley 10 volume deluxe series, Japan Described and Illustrated.
+I believe that a K. Ogawa photograph (apparently not previously published in a book) from this series was later used as a colored albumen photograph in the F. Brinkley 10 volume deluxe series, Japan Described and Illustrated.
 Notice the similarity between the Brinkley color albumen photograph titled "A Tokyo Beauty" (Volume III, "De Luxe" Edition) and a K. Ogawa's collotype from Celebrated Geysha of Tokyo published ca 1892.
+This individual is also found in K. Ogawa's Types of Japan, Celebrated Geysha of Tokyo in Collotype (here).
+In the third plate, second image from the left at the bottom, in that book she is identified as "Tamae from Nihonbashi."
+(Thanks to Kjeld Duits (DUITS - Journalism & Photography from Tokyo, Japan for this information.

 Common Characteristics of K. Ogawa's